Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ### 8.8 Submit the lab assignment

 After you finish the lab assignment, you need to push the changes to your GitHub repository.
 In VS code, you can click the `Source Control` button on the left side.
 You will see the changes you made to the files.
-Enter a commit message "lab 1 assignment" and click the `Commit` button to commit the change.
+Enter a commit message "lab 1 submission" and click the `Commit` button to commit the change.
 Finally, click the `Push` button to push the changes to your GitHub repository.
 And you are done for this lab assignment!